BeatTogether/BeatTogether.Quest/README.md

 ## Installation

 ## Custom Song Support
-For now, Customs are built in with this plugin.
+Customs are built in with this plugin.
 If you have the matching beatmap with other players inside your lobby prior to a session you can freely play with them with that custom song!
 In the future, this will definitely change and include a SongLoader.
 Thus skipping the requirement of needing to download the beatmap prior to the session.

 ## Special Thanks
 Special thanks to [Sc2ad](https://github.com/Sc2ad) for helping me debug this.